lyleresnick/lyleresnick.github.io/_drafts/Swift-Optionals.md

 When `!` is added to the end of a type name, it means that the value may not be nil when it is accessed, but it will be nil when it is declared.

-In practice, this means that the value that an implicitly unwrapped optional variable represents is not optional in its requirement.
+In practice, this means that the value that an Implicitly Unwrapped Optional (IUO) variable represents is not optional in its requirement.

-An Implicitly Unwrapped Optional value should not be assigned to nil.
+An IUO value should not be assigned to nil.
 If you find you need to do this, use a `?`.

+## Use of Optional Type Operators

+The optional type operators are used at variable usage, rather than at declaration.

+### Use of the `?` Operator
+The

+### Use of the `!` Operator
+The forced unwrap operator
 ## To Fail or not to Fail

 When it comes to App failure, there are clearly two groups of thought.
 One group believes that code should be written to prevent an app from failing even if the app behaves incorrectly.